ScriptRaccoon/raccoonjobs/src/services/video/README.md

 # Video service

 This service leverages a function (`updateVideoTitle`) that updates the title of a specified YouTube video by including the current number of views and likes.
-The process involves:

--   Accessing the YouTube Data API to edit the video title
+It uses the YouTube Data API to edit the video title.
--   Translating the title in several languages

 Below you find instructions for the setup.